ZhangZhuoSJTU/Web3Bugs/README.md

     + __SE-4__: Unexpected function arguments.
 + __SC__: Contract implementation-specific bugs.
 These bugs are difficult to categorize into the above categories.

+## Contributing

+We welcome all types of contributions to our project, including but not limited to:

++ Suggesting new reference techniques for prioritizing the development of semantical oracles for smart contract vulnerability detection. __[Priorities]__
++ Adding newly disclosed code4rena contest bugs.
++ Suggesting improvements to the classification standard
++ Correcting mislabeled bugs

+Further details can be found in our [contribution guidelines](docs/contribution.md).

 ## Cite

 + Zhuo Zhang, Brian Zhang, Wen Xu, Zhiqiang Lin, "Demystifying Exploitable Bugs in Smart Contracts."
 In Proceedings of the 45th International Conference on Software Engineering, 2023.